Saturday, November 24, 2018

 Before returning to the car we made the quick walk around a short trail that is part of Rouge National Urban Park.
 The Finch Meander Trail runs for 250 metres and lets you have a closer look at the river near the bailey bridge.
 From here we went to the site of Hillside Church and cemetery on Old Finch Road.
 The church opened on November 18, 1877 as a part of the Scarborough circuit of the Methodist Church.
 This meant that it didn’t have a permanent minister at that time and one would come for Sunday services.
 The property was donated in trust to several local men for the purpose of the church and cemetery.
 Among them was John Sewell (Sewells Road with the suspension bridge), Peter Reesor (Reesor’s Road) and George and James Pearse (Toronto Zoo property).
 In 1925 they became part of the Mount Zion United Church and today the building is still the same inside and out as when it was first opened.

 The church cemetery is the final resting place for many of the early settlers from the community.
 This includes members of the Pearse family who owned the house that is now the nearby visitor centre at Rouge National Urban Park.
 You can read more about them and see the house by clicking here.
+It is said that this cemetery is haunted and that the ghost of a girl murdered on her birthday still haunts the bailey bridge.

 The community of Hillside has become a vanished village where a few homes and the school remain along with the church.
 Perhaps we’ll return one day for a Ghost Towns of the GTA feature.